You collect the rent — but the tenant owns the shopper. That's the relationship to win back.

 Four agents, one profile — here is exactly what each does in your business.

-• CDPAggregate multi-tenant receipts, parking, event check-ins, geolocation, and footfall into one property-level profile — borrowing transaction data via receipt upload and card-linking.
+- CDPAggregate multi-tenant Receipts & Orders, parking, event check-ins, and footfall into one property-level profile — borrowing transaction data via Scan-to-Join receipt upload and card-linking.

-• CDPResolve a shopper to one cross-tenant identity across every store, mall, and city in the portfolio.
+- CDPResolve a shopper to one cross-tenant identity (One ID) across every store, mall, and city in the portfolio, read through a governed semantic layer.

-• CDPStitch WiFi and geofence signals into a visit-frequency and dwell-time profile the operator has never had.
+- CDPStitch LBS store-and-location and geofence signals with Behavior Tracking into a visit-frequency and dwell-time profile the operator has never had.

-• AI AgentsRead cross-shopping baskets to spot which tenant a member is most likely to visit next.
+- AI AgentsRun the Recommendations engine across app and email to spot which tenant a member is most likely to visit next from cross-shopping baskets.

-• AI AgentsDetect the gap after an anchor-store purchase and pick the cross-tenant offer that pulls the member back.
+- AI AgentsCompute the next-best action after an anchor-store purchase — the cross-tenant offer, channel, and timing that pulls the member back.

-• AI AgentsMatch each member to the right tenant-joint or sponsored event by category preference and visit cadence.
+- AI AgentsMatch each member to the right tenant-joint or sponsored event by category preference and visit cadence, and expose segments as governed MCP tools for the operator's own AI agents.

-• Marketing AutomationRun tenant-joint campaigns that promote cross-brand shopping rather than replacing any tenant's own program.
+- Marketing AutomationRun tenant-joint campaigns built with AI EDM Marketing — data-bound blocks from the mall's brand kit — that promote cross-brand shopping rather than replacing any tenant's own program.

-• Loyalty & CRMRun a coalition points-and-cashback program that earns across every tenant — the property-level asset no single store can match.
+- Loyalty & CRMRun a Group Unified Points Center — one currency that earns and burns across every tenant and format — the property-level asset no single store can match.

-• Loyalty & CRMLet members earn on parking and event attendance, turning property amenities into loyalty currency.
+- Loyalty & CRMLet members earn on parking and event attendance, delivered through a Brand-Kit-themed Member Portal and an auto-updating Wallet membership card that turns amenities into loyalty currency.

-• Loyalty & CRMTier a property-level VIP membership on total cross-tenant spend, with parking and concierge benefits.
+- Loyalty & CRMTier a property-level VIP membership on total cross-tenant spend and grow the base with Member-get-Member referrals, with parking and concierge benefits.

 The numbers behind the shopping mall opportunity